Adalet Ağaoğlu: Death

 Ağaoğlu, who received intensive care treatment, died on 14 July 2020 due to multiple organ failure.
 Her body was buried in Cebeci Asri Cemetery on 15 July.

 Awards

 Ağaoğlu received numerous honors besides literary awards for her writing.
 For her perception of subtle and overt changes in modern Turkish society and her writing entitled "Modernism and Social Change", Ağaoğlu received the "Turkish Presidency Merit Award" in 1995.
-In 1998, Ağaoğlu received a "Honorary Ph.D." from Anadolu University and a "Ph.D. of Humane Letters" from the Ohio State University.
+In 1998, Ağaoğlu received an "Honorary Ph.D." from Anadolu University and a "Ph.D. of Humane Letters" from the Ohio State University.